jota12x/Boostrap-Grids-Sass/README.md

 # Boostrap-Grids-Sass
-Boostrap Grids behind the scenes using a sass projec
+Boostrap Grids behind the scenes using a sass project

 Intructions for running the project: